railsadminteam/rails_admin/docs/list.md

 end
 ```

+For associations with multiple filterable columns configured, a record with _any_ filterable column matching the filter string will be returned.
+There is not currently a way to split out association columns into separate filters. [_needs verification - not written by maintainer_]

 Searchable definitions will be used for searches and filters.
 You can independently deactivate querying (search) or filtering for each field with: